DefGuard/docs/community-features/setting-up-your-instance/kubernetes.md

 ## Deployment

-We prepared a [git repository](https://github.com/DefGuard/deployment) with kubernetes configuration, clone it:
+We prepared a [git repository](https://github.com/DefGuard/deployment) with Kubernetes configuration, clone it:

 ```
 git clone git@github.com:DefGuard/deployment.git && cd deployment
 ```

-Then create namespace for defguard on your cluster:
+Then create namespace for Defguard on your cluster:

 ```
 kubectl create namespace defguard